 MSc in Acute Medicine

 The Acute Medicine masters course provides a progression route from the Postgraduate Diploma course in Acute Medicine.
-Subject to validation
+Course Code: QMSP074

 Diploma MSc is a collaborative partner of the University of South Wales.
 On successful completion of this course, you will receive a University of South Wales Masters Diploma in Acute Medicine.